Something you should know about an ergonomic use of Laptop at home.

 - What chair will be used?

-Choose a comfortable chair for the user to sit in.
-If only one person is using it, the chair can even be at a fixed height, providing that it is comfortable to sit on and has a good backrest that provides lumbar support.
-If more than one person will be using the computer, consider buying a chair with several ergonomic features.
-Studies show that the best seated posture is a reclined posture of 100-110 degrees – NOT the upright 90 degree posture that is often portrayed.
+Choose a comfortable chair for the user to sit in, providing that it is comfortable to sit on and has a good backrest that provides lumbar support.
+Studies show that the best seated posture is a reclined posture of 135 degrees – NOT the upright 90 degree posture that is often portrayed.
 In the recommended posture, the chair starts to work for the body, and there are significant decreases in postural muscle activity and in intervertebral disc pressure in the lumbar spine.
 Erect sitting is NOT relaxed, sustainable sitting – reclined sitting …..
 With a Lounge-book, you can use your favorite or ergonomic chair, sofa, and even bed.

 - What kind of work will the computer be used for?